 The airlines expect one bag in every 150 bags they handle to get lost.
-That's why they put a baggage claim office in each airport.
-Airline managers have calculated that the cost of a near-perfect baggage handling system is too expensive, and the public will tolerate an "occasional" lost bag.
+That’s why they put a baggage claim office at each airport.
+Airline managers have calculated that the cost of a near-perfect baggage handling system is too expensive, and the public will tolerate an “occasional” lost bag.
 They choose to accept this level of error in their process.

 Your customers, your financial reports, or your gut will tell you when people are making too many mistakes, and when it’s time to pay the price of improvement.

 Review the ten common mistakes again.
 Pick one that is currently frustrating you or your customers.
 Now, go change the business system that is causing it.